fdsCG/techio-java-template/markdowns/welcome.md

 `markdowns/welcome.md`: The content you are reading right belongs to this file which is referenced into the configuration file `techio.yml`.
 Tech.io uses the markdown syntax to render text and to inject programming editors.

 `java-project`: a simple Java + Maven + JUnit project dedicated to run the programming task example below.
 A project relies on a Docker image to be run according to the project requirements.
 You can use official Docker images or build your own.

 `techio.yml`: this template configuration file.
 This file is madatory, it describes both content and programming projects used in a contribution.

 # A Simple Java Programming Exercise

-The puropose of the example below is to show how users can interact with your content.
-Here the solution is validated against a test case when the user runs the program.
-Try it!
+This example shows how a user interact with your content.
+Here the user's solution is validated against a test case.
+Run it!

 To inject a programming editor please refer to the [documentation]().